nswerner/handmade/NOTES.md

     36) Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
 Since the cart show view is so extensive, I don't know that I need all the methods in the CartItemController.
         - WILL NEED: CREATE (adds an item to a cart), UPDATE (to change item quantity), DELETE (removes item from a cart) but unsure about show and index since an ajax request to cart will fetch all the data needed to display the cart

+    37) Margin in the Shop Manager Index Items only affects the first line of the header text

+    38) Shop Manager Cards - The entire card should be a clickable link to the product show page

+    39) Red Asterisk to denote required fields